GraphLite-AI/GraphLite/CONTRIBUTING.md

 ### Critical Rules

-GraphLite has specific architectural patterns documented in [docs/DEVELOPMENT_GUIDE.md](docs/DEVELOPMENT_GUIDE.md). **Please read this file before making contributions.** Key rules:
+GraphLite has the following specific architectural patterns that are expressed as rules below.
+They can be enforced by using github hooks.
+Use [scripts/install_hooks.sh](../scripts/install_hooks.sh).

+Key rules:

 1. **ExecutionContext Management**: Never create new `ExecutionContext` instances
 2. **Storage Manager Singleton**: Never create new `StorageManager` instances during query execution